What Are Canker Sores?

 Most often, canker sores pop up alone, but they can appear in small clusters.
 Sometimes an area will tingle or burn before a canker sore actually develops.

 It takes about 2 weeks for canker sores to heal.
 During this time, the sores can be painful, although the first 3 to 4 days are usually the worst.
 Unless they are very large or deep, they usually heal without scarring.

 How Are Canker Sores Diagnosed?

-Usually, no tests are needed to diagnose canker sores.
-Your doctor can identify them based on your medical history and physical exam alone.
+Usually, no tests are needed to diagnose canker sores, as doctors can identify them based on medicalhistory and physical exam alone.

 How Are Canker Sores Treated?

-If you have canker sores that do not get better after a few weeks, if the sores keep coming back, or if they make you feel so sick that you don't want to eat, call your doctor or dentist.
-He or she may prescribe a topical medicine or special mouthwash to help heal the sores.
+If a sore doesn't get better after a few weeks or sores keeps coming back, see a doctor or dentist.
+He or she may prescribe a topical medicine, special mouthwash, or home remedy to help heal the sores.

 For medicines that are applied directly to the sore, first blot the area dry with a tissue.
-Use a cotton swab to apply a small amount of the medicine, and don't eat or drink for at least 30 minutes to make sure it isn't washed away.
+Use a cotton swab to apply a small amount of the medicine, and make sure your child doesn't eat or drink for at least 30 minutes to make sure that it isn't washed away.